|

 haciendas: Zuleta, established in 1691, and San Agustín

-de Callo, the 15th century Inca palace from which Atahualpa administered
+de Callo, the 15th century Inca palace from which Atahualpa ruled

 the Kingdom of Quito, now called Ecuador.
 As an Inka's client